RaccoonCH/Rakkit/docs/en/graphql/query/resolvers.md

 ### Input types

-GraphQL mutations can be similarly created: Declare the class method, use the `@Mutation` decorator, create arguments, provide a return type (if needed) etc. But for mutations we usually use `input` types, hence TypeGraphQL allows us to create inputs in the same way as [object types](types-and-fields.md) but by using the `@InputType()` decorator:
+GraphQL mutations can be similarly created: Declare the class method, use the `@Mutation` decorator, create arguments, provide a return type (if needed) etc. But for mutations we usually use `input` types, hence Rakkit allows us to create inputs in the same way as [object types](types-and-fields.md) but by using the `@InputType()` decorator:

 ```typescript
 @InputType()